Howie Carr: Broadcasting

 Carr has hosted local Boston weekday radio talk-shows since the 1980s on WRKO (AM 680).
 The Howie Carr Show has since become syndicated on more than twenty-five radio stations throughout northern and central New England, and can be heard elsewhere via live streaming on HowieCarrShow.com.
 In November 2014, Carr left syndicator Entercom Communications and formed his own Howie Carr Radio Network.

-WRKO had announced it would not carry the show but on March 9, 2015 it became an affiliate as of March 16, 2015.
+WRKO had announced it would not carry the show but on March 9, 2015, it became an affiliate on March 16, 2015.

 In September 2016, the pay television channel Newsmax TV began simulcasting The Howie Carr Show.

 Carr has filled in for several nationally syndicated talk show hosts, including Mark Levin and Dennis Miller.

 He has also worked as a reporter and commentator for Boston television stations WGBH-TV and WLVI.